How to Fix Web Request Failed Kodi Error With These 2 Easy Ways

 In this guide we cover what a web request error is, why they happen and outline 2 easy fixes as well as one that a lot of people forget to cover.

 What is a Web Request Failed Error?

-The request error though could come from either client side or server side.
+The request error though could come from either client-side or server-side.
 As there may be nothing wrong with your request, the server just isn’t able to handle it at the time.

 Why Does it Happen?

 There are a couple of reasons why you get a web request error.
 Firstly, they are almost always associated with viewing IPTV, or Live TV streamed through a device.
-So, your device is constantly requesting an updated data stream from a server which is streaming a live show.
+So, your device is constantly requesting an updated data stream from a server that is streaming a live show.
 So, this would be common with live sports.

 The 2 main reasons for getting a web request error are: